-Grading: The final grade will be determined using a variety of assessment methods including assignments, analysis reports, quizzes and tests.
+Grading: The final grade will be determined using a variety of assessment methods including map quizzes, exams, family tree project and research paper.

 Pitt Grading System:

 All courses required to satisfy associate and baccalaureate degree requirements-including all courses required for a major, a minor, or general education-must be taken for letter grades, with the exception of those courses designated as graded S and NC only.
 Pitt-Bradford uses 13 earned letter grades.
 They are listed below with their equivalent quality point values.